-Consideration will be given to additional off-leash exercise areas in the Alstonville and Wollongbar precinct in the future.
+Consideration will be given to additional off-leashexercise areas in the Alstonville and Wollongbar precinctin the future.
+Future plans have identified Killarney Park in Wollongbar as a potentially suitable new off-leash area.

 Off-Leash Areas - General Comments

 There have been some concerns that Council would expose itself to public liability insurance claims in the event of a dog attack in an off-leash area.
 In considering this it is important to understand the reason why dogs won't necessarily behave in the same way in the neutral territory of a public place or park as they would when at home.
 Attacks on private property frequently occur when a dominant, protective, or injured dog is not adequately supervised when with children or visitors.
 These triggers are not present in the neutral territory of a public park when a dog is with its owner.
 Most data collected on this issue suggests that dog attacks are more likely to occur in and around the family home or another home.